3D-printed ‘veggie battery’ could power devices more sustainably

-Lithium-ion batteries are used in a wide range of devices, including smartphones, laptops and electric vehicles.
-They are built from lightweight and compact form factors and can endure multiple charging and discharging cycles.
+Lithium-ion batteries are used in a wide range of devices, including smartphones, laptops and electric vehicles, and can endure multiple charging and discharging cycles.
 A positive electrode, typically made from lithium cobalt or lithium iron phosphate, passes lithium ions through an electrolyte to the negative electrode, which is made from lithium metal.

+‘Lithium-ion batteries have their own sustainability issues, so it’s important that we look to find new ways to make them better and more environmentally friendly’

 The lithium ions are stored in the negative electrode when the battery is charged.
 When the battery is being used, the ions flow in the opposite direction and generate energy to power devices through an electrochemical reaction.

-Lithium-ion batteries currently on the market have thick electrodes that limit how much energy they can store and release, according to the Glasgow-led team.
+Lithium-ion batteries currently on the market have thick electrodes that limit how much energy they can store and release.
 They restrict diffusion of the lithium ions across the electrode and are also more prone to cracking, which means the battery can no longer be used.

-With the aim of overcoming these restrictions, the engineers introduced tiny nanoscale and microscale holes into the electrodes of their battery.
+With the aim of overcoming these restrictions, the team of engineers introduced tiny nanoscale and microscale holes into the electrodes of their battery design.
 This increased the surface area of the electrodes without changing the battery’s external dimensions.

 The pores were added through 3D printing, which allowed the team to tightly control their size and placement.
 The researchers used a material they developed combining polylactic acid, lithium-iron phosphate and carbon nanotubes.
 The polylactic acid is a biodegradable material processed from the starch of corn, sugar cane and sugar beet, making the battery recyclable and more sustainable.